 Nottingham University Research and Treatment Unit in Reproduction (NURTURE) provides a high quality clinical service in assisted reproduction techniques and a teaching and research base in this area, under the direction of Mr. James Hopkisson (NHS) and Associate Professor Nick Raine-Fenning (UoN).

-We have supported the creation of a University spinout company in gynaecology - N.G.D.
+We have supported the creation of University spinout companies in gynaecology - N.G.D.
 Limited, Nottingham Gynaecological Devices.
-(Visit the company's website.)
+(Visit the company's website) and Nurture Fertility.

 Our research is published in leading peer-reviewed journals.
 See the individual publication records of our members for details.